 For each step of the installation procedure described later in the section Installing Natural for DB2, the job number of a job performing the respective task is indicated.
 This job number refers to an installation job generated by SMA.
-If you are not using SMA, an example job of the same number is provided in the job library on the NDB installation tape; you must adapt this example job to your requirements.
-Note that the job numbers on the tape are preceded by a product code (for example, NDB1070).
+If you are not using SMA, an example job of the same number is provided in the job library on the Natural for DB2 installation tape; you must adapt this example job to your requirements.
+Note that the job numbers on the tape are preceded by the NDB product code of Natural for DB2 (for example, NDB I 070).